martinescardo/ExactRealNumberComputationInHaskell/README.md

 # Exact real number computation in Haskell

-By Martin Escardo, School of Computer Science, University of Birmingham, UK, 1998-2011.
+By Martín Escardó, School of Computer Science, University of Birmingham, UK, 1998-2011.

 Formatted to markdown 14th November 2025, with minor editions, from [the original](https://martinescardo.github.io/papers/fun2011.lhs) literate Haskell File for **Fun in the Afternoon 2011** held at the School of Computer Science, University of Birmingham, UK.